 About Third Party Liability Casualty Recoveries

 When a third party reimburses a provider in part or in full for claims that MA paid, a refund is due the state’s MA program.
-Pursuant to the federal mandate, TPL identifies responsible third parties and pursues reimbursement to DHS.
+Pursuant to the federal mandate, TPL identifies responsible third parties and pursues reimbursement to the department.
 Pennsylvania Code, Chapter 259 governs TPL and casualty recovery rights.
-(Redirect to the PA Code W
+(Redirect to PA Code W.)

 TPL Web Portal